Pavel Ermolinskij: National team career

 Pavel has played with the Icelandic national basketball team since 2004 and participated in EuroBasket 2015 and EuroBasket 2017.

 Coaching career

 Pavel served as an assistant coach for Valur during the 2021–22 season.

 On 14 January 2023, he was hired as the head coach of Tindastóll, replacing Vladimir Anzulović.
+On 18 May 2023, he guided Tindastóll to its first ever national championship.

+In June, he signed a 2-year contract extension with Tindastóll.
+In march, Pavel took an indefinite medical leave and missed the rest of the season.
+On 28 May 2024, both parties announced that he would no return the following season.